 Why allow the stressful process of arranging a trip to Lollapalooza Music Festival wreck your overall experience when there are quality concerts just tens of minutes from your house?
 Why pay a hefty ticket price in order to attend Pitchfork Music Festival when there are concerts in the Syracuse area for a fraction of the cost?
 Why be restricted to only bringing a few friends to Firefly Music Festival when a venue that you all are capable of attending together offers a variety of entertaining acts?

-As the sun of spring begins to fade, the light of the summer of 2019 rises from the horizon.
+As the sun of spring begins to set, the light of the summer of 2019 rises from the horizon.
 What separates the two seasons is simply the attitudes that are associated with each season.
 Whereas spring represents a stressful period of conclusion for the school year or job periods, summer reflects the relieving relaxation of the muscles after the tense contraction of the spring.
 Summer is a time for recreational curiosities, appreciation for life, and enjoyment of self.
-Each person has their own mechanism for fulfilling these states of being for themselves as well as their friends.
-Luckily, the city in which we live supplies a variety of concert venues which serve as a must for the summer for many of the public.
+Each person has their own mechanism for fulfilling this precious period for themselves as well as their friends.
+Luckily, the city in which we live supplies a variety of concert venues which serve as a must-attend for the summer for many of the public.
 Year after year, notable acts appear at venues in Syracuse in order to deliver a sense of pleasure to the audiences who attend.
 As it happens, these upcoming summer concerts are bound to be no different in quality than the standard that previous performances have set.

 Zac Brown Band